davidmoten/openapi-to-plantuml/README.md

 java -DPLANTUML_LIMIT_SIZE=8192 -jar openapi-to-plantuml-VERSION_HERE-jar-with-dependencies.jar openapi.yaml PNG openapi.png
 ```
 ### Gradle
-You can call the diagram generator from Gradle in `build.gradle` like this:
+You can configure the diagram generator from Gradle in `build.gradle` like this:
 ```groovy
 configurations {
     diagrams